Divyaraj015-dot/git-documentation/README.md

-# 📘 Git Commands Cheat Sheet #
+# Git Commands Cheat Sheet #
- A beginner-friendly guide to commonly used Git commands, complete with descriptions and key concepts.
-This documentation is structured for easy sharing and professional presentation.

-🔧 Git Configuration
-git config --global user.name "Your Name"
+1. **git config --global user.name "Your Name"**
-Sets your Git username globally across all repositories.
+   Sets your Git username globally().

-git config --global user.email "your-email@example.com"
+2. **git config --global user.email "your-email@example.com"**
-Sets your Git email globally across all repositories.
+   Sets your Git email globally for all repositories.

-🚀 Getting Started
-git init
+3. **git init**
-Initializes a new Git repository in the current directory.
+   Initializes a new Git repository in the current folder.

-git clone <repository-URL>
+4. **git status**
+   Displays the state of the working directory and staging area.

+5. **git add "filename"**
+  Stages a specific file for the next commit.

+6. **git add .**
+  Stages all modified and new files.

+7. **git commit -m "your message"**
+  Commits the staged changes with a message.

+8. **git remote add origin repo-URL**
+  Connects your local repository to a remote GitHub repository.

+9. **git push -u origin main**
+  Pushes your code to the remote 'main' branch and sets upstream tracking.

+10. **git push**
+  Pushes the committed changes to the remote branch.

+11. **git clone <repo-URL>**
   Clones a remote repository to your local machine.

-📋 Staging and Committing Changes git status
-Displays the status of the working directory and staging area.

-git add <filename>
-Stages a specific file for commit.

-git add .
-Stages all modified and new files for commit.

-git commit -m "Your commit message"
-Commits the staged changes with a meaningful message.

-🌐 Remote Repositories
-git remote add origin <repository-URL>
-Connects your local repository to a remote GitHub repository.

-git push -u origin main
-Pushes your changes to the remote main branch and sets it as the default upstream.

-git push
-Pushes committed changes to the currently tracked remote branch.

-git pull origin main
+12. **git pull origin main**
-Pulls the latest changes from the main branch of the remote repository.
+  Pulls the latest changes from the 'main' branch of the remote repository.

-🌿 Branching in Git
-git branch
+13. **git branch**
   Lists all local branches in the repository.

-git branch <branch-name>
+14. **git branch branch-name**
   Creates a new branch.

-git checkout <branch-name>
+15. **git checkout branch-name**
   Switches to the specified branch.

-git merge <branch-name>
+16. **git merge branch-name**
   Merges the specified branch into the current branch.

-git diff <branch-name>
-Shows the difference between the current branch and another.
+17. **git diff branch-name**
+    To compare commits,branches,files & more.

-git branch -d <branch-name>
+19. **git branch -d branch-name**
   Deletes the specified local branch.

-📚 Git Branching Concepts
-🔹 What is a Git Branch?
+# Branches concepts #
-A Git branch is an isolated workspace that allows you to work on a specific task (like a feature or bug fix) without affecting the main codebase.
+- A Git branch is indeed like a parallel version of your project, allowing you to work on features or experiments without affecting the main codebase.
+- Git branches serve as isolated workspaces where you can experiment, develop new features, or fix bugs without impacting the main codebase.
+- This isolation allows for safer development practices and more organized workflows.

-🔹 Parent Branch
+## Parent Branch ##
-The branch from which another branch (child) is created.
+- A parent branch in Git refers to the branch from which another branch is created.

-Typically used as the base for new development.
+- It serves as the starting point or base for the new branch.

-Often the main or develop branch in most workflows.
+- The parent branch is typically the branch you are currently on when creating a new branch.
+- In many workflows, the parent branch is considered the "base" branch.
+- Understanding the parent branch helps in managing merges and resolving conflicts.

-🔹 Child Branch
+## Child Branch ##
-A new branch created from a parent.
+- A child branch in Git is a branch that is created from another branch (the parent branch).
+- It represents a diverging line of development.

-Inherits all history from the parent up to the point of creation.
+- The child branch inherits the commit history of the parent branch up to the point of creation.

-Ideal for working on new features, experiments, or bug fixes.
+- Developing in a child branch allows for isolated work without affecting the parent branch.

-Can later be merged back into the parent branch.
+- Eventually, changes from the child branch can be merged back into the parent branch.

-✅ Best Practices
-Always write meaningful commit messages.

-Use branches for features, fixes, or experiments.

-Regularly pull updates to avoid merge conflicts.

-Keep your main branch clean and production-ready.